Gabriel Bach: Biography

 Bach was born in Halberstadt, Saxony, Prussia, Germany, on 13 March 1927.
 He was the son of Victor Bach, who was the general manager of the Hirsch copper and brass factory, and his wife Erna (née Benscher) Bach.
-He grew up in Berlin-Charlottenburg, Brandenburg, and attended Theodor Herzl School.
+He grew up in Berlin-Charlottenburg, Berlin, and attended Theodor Herzl School in what became the Adolf-Hitler-Platz.

 In October 1938 the Bach family emigrated from Nazi Germany to Amsterdam, where he continued to attend school.
 He was the only survivor of his Jewish classmates from this school.
 In 1940, a month before the invasion of the Netherlands by the German army, the family booked a passage to Mandatory Palestine and settled in Jerusalem.
 He joined the Haganah in 1943 and attended high school at the Hebrew University Secondary School, graduating in 1945.

 After a year of studies at the Hebrew University of Jerusalem, he received a scholarship to study law at University College London.
 After graduating with honors in 1949, he interned in a law office before returning to Israel, where he did military service in the Israel Defense Forces in the Military Advocate General's Corps from 1951 to 1953, and was discharged from active service with the rank of captain.
 In his military reserve duty he served as a judge on the Military Court of Appeals, reaching the rank of colonel.

 In 1953 Bach began working in the State Attorney's Office.
 In 1961 he was appointed Deputy Attorney General and as the second of the three prosecutors in the Eichmann trial.